vuestorefront/vue-storefront/packages/core/docs/architecture/server-middleware.md

 };
 ```

-Every integration must be registered under an unique key, which should be provided in the installation guide of said extension.
-Name of the key must match the key in the [Application context](../architecture/application-context.html) and changing it will likely cause the integration to malfunction.
+Every integration you register inside of this file must have a unique key provided in the installation guide of said extension.
+The name of the key must match the key in the [Application context](../architecture/application-context.html), and changing it will likely cause the integration to malfunction.

 Registered integration must have a configuration matching the [Integration interface](/core/api-reference/core.integration.html).
-This is how the configuration for an extension might look like:
+This configuration might look like this:

 ```javascript
 // middleware.config.js